Tumult97/Obsidian-Files/Reviews/Magi.md

 Any item above that i said 'not sure' to is because either I didn't see the contrary first (like dealing with the customer) or something where i know you do it but i think you are slowly improving.
 I know you upskill especially while doing tickets like with ELSA.

 We have many more months with BAW and I expect you to pester me, make lots of work for me and have many big discussions on my work and PRs coming through.
-Its a lekker difficult project and i think its going to do wonders for you
+Its a lekker difficult project and i think its going to do wonders for you  learning how to mentor.